-On July 3, 2018, we closed on an underwritten public offering of 181,941 shares of common stock, which included the full exercise of the underwriter's over-allotment option to purchase additional shares and warrants, for gross proceeds of \$5.4 million, including the full exercise of the underwriters' over-allotment option to purchase additional shares of the Company's common stock, prior to deducting underwriting discounts and commissions and offering expenses (the "July 2018 Offering").
-Net proceeds totaled approximately \$4.6 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
-See Note 6 to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.
+On January 28, 2020, the Company closed on an underwritten public offering of 6,046,367 shares of common stock, 11,517,269 shares of Series H Preferred Stock and warrants to purchase 17,563,636 shares of Common Stock, which includes the full exercise of the underwriter's over-allotment option, for gross proceeds of approximately \$9.66 million.
+Net proceeds totaled approximately \$8.6 million after deducting the underwriting discounts and commissions and other costs associated with the offering.